commarmi76/libmp3lame_for_esp32/README.md

 3. With CFLAGS (see above) and TAKEHIRO_IEEE754_HACK:
 8468706 microseconds

-4. With CFLAGS and release mode
+4. With CFLAGS and release mode:
 7220642 microseconds